Veeshal77/Analytics/Customer Analysis/readme.md

 Average credit score variance increases for both genders after the age of 75 years

-3600 customers have zero balance.
+Zero balance has a noticeably high count: 3600 customers.
 For the remaining 6400 customers, the balance follows normal distribution with approx. 3000 customers having a balance of around 112K

 Females account for 25% of all exits